jcofer555/unraid_scripts_and_guides/guides/upgrading_unraid.md

   > - Optional: go to settings —> global share settings and set permit exclusive shares to yes
   > - Read the context sensitive help by pressing f1 on the keyboard.
 Also see the unraid documentation for more info at https://docs.unraid.net/unraid-os/release-notes/6.12.0/#exclusive-shares
 ### 13. In the array operations section at the bottom of the main page in unraids webui you should see “Configuration valid”.
 If so, start the array
-### 14. Once the array has started and things look OK, re-enable docker and vm manager services and confirm that your containers and vm's operate as expected
+### 14. Once the array has started and things look OKok, re-enable docker at settings —> docker enabled docker to yes and hit apply and vm manager services at settings —> vm manager and hit apply
+  > [!NOTE]
+  > - Confirm docker is started by checking the status at the top right of the settings —> docker screen
+  > - Confirm vm manager is started by checking the status at the top right of the settings —> vm manager screen
-### 15. If you prefer array auto start, go to settings —> disk settings and set enable auto start back to yes so the array autostarts on boot
+### 15. If you prefer your array to auto start, go to settings —> disk settings and set enable auto start back to yes and hit apply so the array autostarts on boot
   > [!NOTE]
   > - Many users prefer to leave auto start disabled so they can check their array and pool devices are all recognized properly after a shutdown/reboot
 ### 16. All done, enjoy the new version of unraid os